ros2/ros2_documentation/source/Installation/Maintaining-a-Source-Checkout.rst

-Maintaining a Source Checkout of ROS 2
+Maintaining a source checkout of ROS 2
 ======================================

 .. contents::